Algebras from Congruences: Introduction

 Sections~\ref{sec-appl1} and \ref{sec-appl2} answer Problem~\ref{prb-1} (for varieties omitting type {\bf 1}) and Problem~\ref{prb-2}, respectively, in the affirmative.
 In Section~\ref{sec-appl1} (Theorem~\ref{thm-sn}), for finite algebras in a variety omitting type {\bf 1}, we give a characterization for a congruence $\alpha$ to be supernilpotent, which immediately proves that supernilpotence is decidable.
+Recently, essentially the same characterization of supernilpotent congruences (in congruence modular varieties) has also been observed and used in algorithms for circuit satisfiability problems by Idziak, Kawa{\l}ek and Kraczkowski~\cite{IKK}.
 In Section~\ref{sec-appl2} the theorems we prove apply to finite sets of finite algebras --- not just single finite algebras.
 First we show that the subpower membership problem for a finite set of finite algebras with a cube term is polynomial time reducible to its subproblem where the algebras are subdirectly irreducible and have central monoliths (see Theorem~\ref{thm-dcentr-reduc}(3)).
 From this we derive a common generalization of the main results of \cite{BMS:SMP} and \cite{Ma:SMP} (see Theorem~\ref{thm-P-snilp-centrs}), which answers Problem~\ref{prb-2}.